mcgregol/WASP-N/README.md

 ![logo](https://github.com/mcgregol/WASP-N/blob/fe414bc097112d8816f5c115138489a68ba118dd/ACHIEVE%20Logo-Trans%281%29.png?raw=true)
 # WASP-N User Manual

+SK8TE is your tool to configure and manage Stryd sensors.
+Capabilities include player assignment, clock synchronization, hardware identification, and data extraction.

 ## Prerequisites
  - A Windows or iOS device
- - The WASP device will need to be connected to an existing WIFI network.
-From this network, you will need to provide the:
+ - If the WASP will be connecting to an existing WiFi network, you will need to provide the:
-    - SSID
+    - SSID (name) of the existing network
-    - security type
+    - security type of the existing network
-    - password (if applicable)
+    - password (if applicable) of the existing network

 > **Note:** If the network does not use DHCP, you will also need a static IP address from the network administrator to assign the WASP to.

 ## Usage

+The micro USB port located on the side of the device can be used to charge the device by plugging it into a wall, and also to communicate with the device when plugged into a computer.

 The WASP has two colored LED lights.
 If the device is powered on, the **green** light will activate.
 Any changes to the current state of the device, such as a successful connection to a WiFi network, will activate the **red** light.
 See details below.

-The micro USB port located on the side of the device can be used to charge the device by plugging it into a wall, and also to communicate with the device when plugged into a computer.

 #### Green Status Light
 - Double flash indicates WASP joined a WiFi network.